Readme · Guides · Reference · Contributing

 authoritative filter list.

-the path filters in .github/workflows/main-pipeline.yaml in the same pull request.
+path filters in .github/workflows/main-pipeline.yaml in the same pull request.

 Run license-checker locally: